AHartNtkn/treeq/README.md

-# TreeQ: Tree Calculus Proof Assistant
+# TreeQ

-TreeQ is a web-based proof assistant for exploring and proving theorems in **Tree Calculus**, a minimal computational model discovered by Barry Jay.
-It provides an interactive environment for constructing formulas, defining terms, and building cyclic proofs using a sequent calculus approach.
+TreeQ is a proof assistant for **Tree Calculus**.
+It implements the reduction rules defined by the specification and provides a graphical interface for constructing and proving theorems.

-## Overview

-This tool implements the reduction rules of Tree Calculus and wraps them in a graphical interface that allows for:
-*   **Formula Construction**: Building tree structures (Leaves, Applications, Variables) visually.
-*   **Proof Management**: Managing conjectures, definitions, and theorems in a persistent local library.
-*   **Interactive Proving**: Applying tactics such as Reduction, Symmetry, Transitivity, and Case Split to prove goals.
-*   **Cyclic Proofs**: utilizing induction via cycle detection in the proof tree.

-## Tree Calculus Rules
+## Tree Calculus Implementation

-The core logic implements the following reduction rules, where `△` represents a Leaf and juxtaposition `x y` represents Application:
+The core reduction logic adheres to the rules specified at [treecalcul.us](https://treecalcul.us/specification/):

 1.  `△ △ y z ⟶ y`
 2.  `△ (△ x) y z ⟶ x z (y z)`